Skip to content

 The elephants appear to spend at least half of each day in the barn standing on a rubberized concrete surface.
 On cold days, they’re kept in the barn all day.

 For health and enrichment, the zoo provides the elephants with sand piles and uses a “target stick” to prompt the elephants to contort into unnatural positions which they (and other zoos) refer to as elephant yoga and considers physical therapy.
-They encourage the elephants to “paint” while on display (“all six female African elephants at Cheyenne Mountain Zoo are artists”), and the zoo their paintings to support their operations.
+They encourage the elephants to “paint” while on display (“all six female African elephants at Cheyenne Mountain Zoo are artists”), and the zoo sells their paintings to support their operations.
 Members of the public can hand-feed the elephants and observe twice-daily demonstrations of training and health inspection.

 Following the renovation of the exhibit, the zoo began referring to the elephants as “the Golden Girls” in reference to the famous sitcom.
 However, Jambo, Kimba, LouLou, Lucky, and Missy are not yet elderly compared to the natural lifespans of elephants who live freely in their natural habitats.